 Save the Date!

-Academia Latina 2014 is a weeklong camp designed to inspire Latino students to explore the learning and career opportunities that university education affords.
+Academia Latina 2016 is a week-long camp designed to inspire Latino students to explore the learning and career opportunities that university education affords.
 This program offers classes, workshops, cultural experiences, and recreational activities.
 Students will interact with other Latino students from southern Oregon while being challenged by creative, bilingual instructors and exciting activities.
 Fee: Students - $750; Junior Counselor - $495

 Students may sign up for one of the following: